Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introducing the eST-Miner

-To facilitate further computations and human readability, \emph{implicit} places are identified and removed~\cite{impl1, impl2, colom}.
-A place is implicit if its removal does not increase the behavior of the Petri net.
-Implicit places can be detected based on the structure of the Petri net as proposed for the first eST-Miner variant~\cite{PN2019}, or by using the replay-based implicit place removal strategy introduced in~\cite{ATAED2020}, which requires certain conditions to be satisfied to be straightforwardly applicable.
-In this work the first variant is applied.
+To facilitate further computations and human readability, \emph{implicit} places are identified and removed~\cite{impl1, impl2, colom} from the set of fitting places.
+A place is implicit if its removal does not increase the number of traces replayable by the Petri net.
+We have two approaches at our disposal.
+The first option is to solve optimization problems to identify implicit places based on the structure of the Petri net, as proposed for the original eST-Miner~\cite{PN2019}.
+This approach reliably removes implicit places, but is computationally expensive.
+The second approach replays the event log to compare the markings of the places and uses this information to compute non-minimal regions, corresponding to implicit places \cite{ATAED2020}.
+While it is much faster, for correct and complete implicit place identification certain requirements must be satisfied, e.g. sufficient similarity between the event log and behavior of the Petri net as well as guaranteed inclusion of certain places in the Petri net.
+Adaptation of this approach to the context of this work is out of scope, therefore, we use the first implicit place removal variant.

-The algorithm uses token-based replay to evaluate the candidate places.
-To avoid replaying the log on the exponential number of candidates (i.e., all pairs of subsets of activities, $(2^{|A|})^2$), it organizes the potential places as a set of trees, such that certain properties hold.
-When traversing this forest, these properties allow cutting off subtrees, and thus candidates, based on the replay result of their parent~\cite{PN2019}.
-This greatly increases efficiency, while still guaranteeing that all fitting places are found.

-{An example of such a tree-structured candidate space is shown in Figure}~\ref{examplefulltree}. {Note the incremental structure of the trees, i.e., the increase in distance from the roots corresponds to the increase of input (red edges) and output (blue edges) activities.
-Each level of the tree contains all possible places than can be created by connecting the corresponding number of activities (excluding} $\sactivity$ {as an outgoing activity and} $\eactivity$ {as an ingoing activity, since such places cannot fit), with the root level consisting of all candidate places that can be build using exactly two transitions.}